chuckmersereau/mpdx_practice/README.md

 All scripts are run with `npm run [script]`, for example: `npm run test`.

 * `build` - generate a minified build to dist folder
-* `dev` - start development server, try it by opening `http://localhost:8080/`
+* `start` - start development server, try it by opening `http://localhost:8080/`
 * `test` - run all tests
 * `test:live` - continuously run unit tests watching for changes

 See what each script does by looking at the `scripts` section in [package.json](./package.json).

-## Example and tutorial

-To see how to structure an Angular 1.x application using this workflow, please check [this demo](https://github.com/Foxandxss/GermanWords-ng1-webpack).

-Also, there is an article in [angular-tips](http://angular-tips.com/blog/2015/06/using-angular-1-dot-x-with-es6-and-webpack/)
+## Additional credits
+Initial version was a direct fork of https://github.com/Foxandxss/angular-webpack-workflow